notiz-dev/notiz/content/blog/send-emails-with-nestjs.md

 ## Handlebars Mail Template

 Create your first email template `confirmation.hbs` in the `src/mail/templates` folder.
-Add the following simple template for a user confirmation
+Add the following simple template for a user confirmation.

 ```html
 <p>Hey {{ name }},</p>